 Notes on the Geography of Sri Lanka: Nuwara Eliya

-Barnes' road is now being widened.
+Barnes' road has been widened more than once.
 Here's a curve on a new section.
 What's going on with the logs?
 Road accident?
 Nope: these men have been logging up on the hilltop, and rather than build a road to the fallen trees, they're skidding them down to the highway.

 Elaborate stonework has been built to control runoff and check erosion.

 Still, there are plenty of plantations where erosion remains a problem.
-Here, behind a hairpin on the old road, a poorly managed block lies next to a properly managed one.
+Here, behind a hairpin on an older stretch of road, a poorly managed block lies next to a properly managed one.

 Pickers at work.

 They work to the very brink of the new roadcuts.

 The finished product is stacked in a local tea factory.

 Most of the dairy cows in Sri Lanka range at will--and their milk has the unpredictable flavor of whatever they eat.
-Up here, however, the cooler climate sustains a European-style dairy farm that has fenced pastures.
+Up here, however, the cooler climate sustains a European-style dairy farm with fenced pastures.

 A forested section of the road not yet widened (2005).

 As the road approaches Nuwara Eliya, tea meets another competitor: vegetables.

 This is where most of Sri Lanka's vegetables come from.